Home

 The daisy wheel motion work module is driven by the minute shaft and is easily removable by taking out the retaining taper pin on the minute shaft.

-As with many of my projects, this clock was made mostly from scrap plus a bit of purchased material.
+As with many of my projects, this clock was made mostly from scrap plus a few bits of purchased material.
 I had a nice 4" long piece of 1.25" polished stainless tube so I filled it with chopped up lead; weight was 2 pounds - I used this initially as the pendulum (shown in some test pictures) even though it was only half the weight specified by John Wilding.
 In many clocks pendulum weight isn't critical but here it is because this clock uses larger, less frequent impulses to keep the pendulum moving.
 With this lighter pendulum storing and dispensing this energy, the single impulse each minute causes a larger than acceptable change in pendulum swing.
 When the swing is too large the pawl gathers two teeth on the count wheel for a couple cycles after the impulse causing the clock to gain time.
 Reducing the impulse enough to eliminate this makes the clock unreliable.
 So, I found a piece of 2" steel round and made a pendulum to John Wilding's plan - makes operation reliable and tolerant of reasonable variation in drive weight.
 With the original light pendulum the decay in pendulum swing between impulses was easily seen but it isn't obvious with the heavier pendulum.

 The escape pin wheel is the most difficult part to build in this clock.
 Fortunately, my mill's DRO has a "bolt circle" function which made it straight forward, if tedious.
 Here, the 60 holes (one for each minute) are being spotted using a shop made 0.022 spotting drill, spade type.
 This was followed by drilling with a 0.029 twist drill.